GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

 ## 🛎️ Key updates in this commit

-### `src/Sections/TargetAudience:` This section presents the main pain points and motivations of students, clearly defining who the classes are for.
-It helps the visitor identify themselves and understand if the class meets their needs.

-### `src/app/globals.css:` Added an additional item to the root layout: ( --box-shadow-default ) and added it where box-shadow was previously used.
-Files: RealClassVideo; WhyTakeClassWithMe; AboutWhoAmI
+### `src/Sections/Methodology:` This section presents the methodology used, highlighting the practical and personalized steps used to ensure effective English conversation learning.
+The goal is to clearly and visually demonstrate how the student will be guided to real progress.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>